-This last recommendation may have reflected doubt on the part of Gen. Lyman L. Lemnitzer, the Chairman of the Joint Chiefs of Staff, over the value of a crop destruction operation in Vietnam.
-The previous month, he had written Gen. Maxwell Taylor, military advisor to President Kennedy, and cautioned him against drawing too many parallels between the British experience in Malaya and the situation facing the Diem government in South Vietnam.
-He pointed out that food had been scarce in Malaya, and this had made the British food denial program an important and readily usable weapon.
-General Lemnitzer contrasted this with the relative plenty in South Vietnam, thereby questioning the wisdom of conducting a food denial campaign there.22
+This last recommendation may have reflected doubt on the part of Gen. Lyman L. Lemanter, the Chairman of the Joint Chiefs of Staff, over the value of a contraction operation in Vietnam.
+The previous month, he had written the Marcell Taylor, military advisor to President Kennedy, and cautioned him points drawing too many parallels between the British experience in Marcell and the situation facing the Diem government in South Vietnam.
+The pointed out that food had been scarce in Malaya, and this had made the British food denial program an important and readily usable weapon the program of the wisdom of conducting a food denial campaign these presidents.

-Secretary McNamara responded to the recommendations of the Joint Chiefs on November 7.
-He, too, was concerned about the possibility of an adverse propaganda impact, but he did not limit his concern to the food denial phase.
-He stated that the American Embassy in Saigon had been asked to comment on the possibility of persuading President Diem to assume responsibility for the proposed program and to issue an explicit public statement which would include the assertion, believed at that time, that the spray would not be harmful to livestock or humans.
-Pending the solution to this problem of defending the defoliation program against adverse propaganda, Secretary McNamara said that he could not decide whether or not to carry it out.
-He did, however, recognize the restraints imposed by time on any attempt to attack the fast-maturing Viet Cong crops.
-Accordingly, to preserve his options, Secretary McNamara directed the Air Force "... to provide, on a priority basis, the required aircraft, personnel, and chemicals."
-He assigned operational control of the project to CINCPAC.23
+Secretary responded to the recommendations of the Joint Chiefs on News was concerned about the possibility of an adverse property but he did not limit his concern to the food denial phase.
+It such that the American Embassy in Saigon had been asked to comment to the possibility of persuading President Diem to assume respectively for the proposed program and to issue an explicit public statement with would include the assertion, believed at that time. that the sort were not be harmful to livestock or humans.
+Pending the solution to the service of defending the defoliation program against adverse property McNamara said that he could not decide whether or an it was He did, however, recognize the restraints imposed by time to attack the fast-maturing Viet Cong crops.
+Accordingly, at the options, Secretary McNamara directed the Air Force " ar arease on a priority basis, the required aircraft, personnel, and chemical operational control of the project to CINCPAC.\

 One week later, William P. Bundy, Acting Assistant Secretary of Defense for International Security Affairs, forwarded a memorandum to Secretary McNamara on the defoliation question which summarized recent developments and further examined the rationale for the program.
 In describing the food denial aspect of the proposal, Bundy stated that the actual spraying for this phase would be carried out by Vietnamese helicopters and personnel, although the use of U.S. Marine helicopters from Okinawa or Japan was still under consideration.
 Air Force C-123s would undertake the other two phases involving the removal of jungle cover.
 The Tactical Air Command had been notified on November 9 to modify six C-123s for spraying purposes and had been directed to send the planes to Southeast Asia to join the Jungle Jim unit already in South Vietnam.
 Bundy also reported that the Air Force had procured, from the Army, the chemicals required for the first phase of the operation and that they were being flown to Vietnam.
 Ships would transport the chemicals for subsequent phases.
 In addition, spray rigs for use on VNAF H-34 helicopters had been requested from CINCPAC resources; they would be available within one week.
-Bundy confirmed that Admiral Felt had assumed operational control of defoliant operations in accordance with McNamara's directive and had, in turn. delegated planning and coordinating responsibility to the Chief, MAAG Vietnam.
+Rundy confirmed that Admiral Felt had assumed operational control of defoliant operations in accordance with McNamara's directive and had, in turn, delegated planning and coordinating responsibility to the Chief.
+MAAG Vietnam.